ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 ### Security headers

 Prevent account hijacking, clickjacking, and other attacks by implementing security headers in your APIs.
 These headers can help to protect your APIs from various types of attacks and vulnerabilities.

-* Content-Security-Policy (CSP)
-* Strict-Transport-Security (HSTS)
+WAF can provide these headers, but they can also be implemented in the application code.

-* X-Content-Type-Options
+* __Content-Security-Policy (CSP)__
+  * For example, a hacker tries to inject a malicious script, that would send data from browser to malicious.sit, into your site through a comment section.
+With CSP, you can restrict the sources from which scripts are allowed to load, blocking this attack.
+  * Prevents cross-site scripting (XSS) by controlling which resources the browser is allowed to load.
-* X-Frame-Options
+* __Strict-Transport-Security (HSTS)__
+  * If a user accidentally types `http://` instead of `https://` when accessing your site, HSTS forces the browser to use HTTPS, ensuring data is encrypted during transmission.
+  * Protects against man-in-the-middle attacks by enforcing secure connections.
-* X-XSS-Protection
+* __X-Content-Type-Options__
+  * Prevents the browser from interpreting files as a different MIME type than what is specified, avoiding potential execution of malicious scripts.
+Mitigates MIME type sniffing attacks.
+  * Mitigates MIME type sniffing attacks.
-* Referrer-Policy
+* __X-Frame-Options__
+  * Prevents your site from being embedded in an iframe on another site, which can protect against clickjacking attacks where users are tricked into clicking on something they didn’t intend to.
+  * Protects against UI redressing attacks.
-* Permissions-Policys
+* __X-XSS-Protection__

-## Bonus: How to scale application to millions of users

-When you need to be able to serve millions of users, the application should be able to scale horizontally and vertically.
-Described setup fulfills the requirements for horizontal scaling, but vertical scaling is also needed.
+  * Enables the browser's built-in XSS filtering mechanism.
+If an XSS attack is detected, the browser will prevent the page from rendering.
+  * Adds an extra layer of XSS protection, especially for older browsers.

-* Horizontal scaling
+* __Referrer-Policy__
-  * __Auto-scaling__: Automatically add or remove application instances based on demand.
+  * Controls the information sent in the HTTP referrer header when navigating from your site to another.
+For instance, limiting sensitive data exposure by only sending the origin part of the URL.
+  * Enhances user privacy and reduces the risk of leaking sensitive URLs.

-* Vertical scaling
+* __Permissions-Policys__
-  * __Increase Resources__: Add more CPU, memory, or storage to existing servers.
-  * __Database Optimization__: Use read replicas for reporting and analytics to reduce the load on the main database.
+  * Limits the use of certain browser features like camera, microphone, or geolocation.
+For example, you can restrict access to the geolocation API so only specific pages can request location data.
+  * Reduces the potential attack surface by restricting access to potentially sensitive APIs.

 # Links